issac0723/issac0723.github.io/_projects/5_project.md

 ---

 **Duration**:June 2022 - Present
-**Description**: This study aims to understand the landscape of how research in HCI talks about things related to people’s goals.
+**Description**: This study aims to understand the landscape of how researcher in HCI talks about things related to people’s goals.

 <br>